Echoes, Ghosts, Songs & Soils

 The ecofeminist performance by director and choreographer Franziska Wenning and the audiovisual reading by writer Claudia Durastanti merge inscribed stories of bodies and territories.
 In the twilight between day and night, dance and literature open up a space in which connectedness with the ground, gravity, magical thinking and transcendence can be experienced anew.

-Artist and scientist Sophie Seita activates the graphic scores of her installation in the exhibition hall through a performance.
-The “moor” becomes a metaphor for depth and permeability, the installation a playground for language.
+Artist and researcher Sophie Seita activates the graphic scores of her installation “the swamp under the forum” in the exhibition hall through a performance.
+The “swamp” becomes a metaphor for permeability and what the forum tries to suppress, the installation a playground for language and sensation before and after collapse.

 Poet Regina Menke reads texts from the poetry cycle Schild und Spiel und Idylle, gekehrte und um- (Shield and Play and Idyll, Turned and Turned).
 The texts revolve around springtails, gaps in teeth, the difficulty of distinguishing between the pronouns “I” and “you”, and the question of whether the landscape should be more tangible.